Dronecode/camera-manager/README.md

     $ sudo apt-get install libavahi-client-dev libavahi-core-dev libavahi-glib-dev

-In order to build for aero, use --enable-aero option along with ./configure:
+In order to build for aero, use --enable-aero and --enable-realsense options along with ./configure:

-    $ ./autogen.sh && ./configure --enable-aero --enable-mavlink --enable-avahi
+    $ ./autogen.sh && ./configure --enable-aero --enable-realsense --enable-mavlink --enable-avahi

 ### Webcam: Ubuntu